owulveryck/blog/content/post/chrome-eye-of-the-cloud.md

 # Chrome as the eye of the computer

-The idea is to activate a video stream and process pictures from this stream to active a neuron network.
+The idea is to get a video stream and grab pictures from this stream in order to activate a neural network.

-I will present different objects in from of my webcam, and their name will be displayed on the screen.
+I will present different objects in front of my webcam, and their name will be displayed on the screen.

 The architecture is client server: The Chrome is the eye of my bot, it communicate with the brain (a webservice in go that is running a pre-trained tensorflow neural network) via a websocket.

+**The rest of this paragraph is geek/javascript, if you're not interested you can jump to the next paragraph about the brain implementation called _[Cortical](#the-brain-cortical)_**

 ## getUserMedia

-The Web API [MediaDevices.getUserMedia()](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia) is used to open a webcam stream.
+I am using the Web API [MediaDevices.getUserMedia()](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia) to open the webcam and get the stream.

 This API is compatible with chrome on desktop *and* mobile on Android phone (but not on iOS).
 This means that I will be able to use a mobile phone as an "eye" of my bot.